 If you are not satisfied with our response to your comment or question relating to our processing of your personal information and you think we are not processing your personal information in accordance with legislation, you can complain to the Information Commissioner’s Office (ICO).

 In order to deliver the requested services to you as contracted, in some circumstances it may be necessary to share your personal information with third parties outside of the EEA.
-Examples include where an expert or advisor is located outside of the EEA, where you are based outside of the EEA, or where there is an international element to your matter, amongst others.
+We will only transfer data outside the EEA if one of the following applies:

 Non-EEA countries do not have the same data protection laws as the United Kingdom and EEA.